-I adore this dish for several reasons.
+I adore this Arugula Pesto, Corn, and Shrimp Pasta recipe for several reasons.
 The pasta is an ideal backdrop to the rich, salty pesto.
 The corn brings in not only a contrast of texture, but a sweet note that cuts through the rich sauce.
 A perfect side for grilling, or add in grilled shrimp as shown to make it a main.
 Bonus: it can be cooked all on the grill using the side burner, if you have one.
-Feel free to sub at will; pistachios for the walnuts, Romano for the Parmesan; spinach for the arugula, the world is your pasta bowl!
+Feel free to sub at will; pistachios for the walnuts, Romano for the Parmesan; spinach for the arugula, any protein for the shrimp, the world is your pesto pasta bowl!

 - 2 cups arugula